brandonDeen/javaDojo/README.md

   | fast | slow, requires extra indirection to find the corresponding methods |

 ### Java 8
-- functional interfaces:
+- functional interfaces: interface with only a single abstract method (create with @FunctionalInterface)
-- lambda expressions:
+- lambda expressions: anonymous function vs anonymous inner classes, less code
-- optionals:
+- optionals: to avoid NullPointerExceptions
+  - empty(): is value null
+  - check if null using isPresent() or ifPresent(doSomething)
+  - orElse(this) and orElseGet(that): if null default to this or that
-- method references:
+- method references: object::instanceMethod, Class::staticMethod, Class::instanceMethod, Class::new
-- default methods:
-- Streams:
-- Collectors:
+- default methods: interface can implement a default method, so that implementing classes can use that by default vs implementing their own version

 ## Data Structures
 - Arrays & Lists